Alan Dymock

 Alan Dymock (born 24 May 1987 in Dundee, Scotland) is a Scottish rugby union journalist.
 He was previously a player for Glasgow Warriors, Edinburgh, Dundee HSFP and Heriots.
-He played at an international level for Scotland Club XV.
+He played at an international level for the Scotland Club XV.
 He played as a Prop.

 Rugby Union career

 Amateur career

-Dymock started playing at Dundee HSFP with his brothers Neil, also a prop, and Andy, a scrum half.
+Dymock started playing at Dundee HSFP with his brothers Neil, who was also a prop, and Andy, who was a scrum half.
 His father Tom was a past president and former coach at the club.

 In 2008, he moved to Heriot's.

 He has also played rugby in Dubai, Canada and Germany.

 Professional career

 He was signed for Edinburgh Rugby's academy system in 2006.

 He moved to Glasgow Warriors academy system in 2007; one of twelve Glasgow academy players that season.
 He turned out for the Warriors in their pre-season game of 2007–08, against Leeds Carnegie.
 The Warriors won the match 19 - 6.